-The Arts Council of Greater Kalamazoo is pleased to announce the recipients of the 2016 Community Arts Awards.
+The Arts Council is pleased to announce the 2018 Community Arts Awards recipients.

 Community Medal of Arts